Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20190308: The [tmc2660] config section has changed.
+A new sense_resistor config parameter must now be provided.
+The meaning of several of the driver_XXX parameters has changed.

 20190228: Users of SPI or I2C on SAMD21 boards must now specify the bus pins via a [samd_sercom] config section.